Reading Strategy

 To support your child’s development of reading skills and enjoyment of reading, we have developed these opportunities to engage with reading as a family:

-*A high-quality Reading Records Journal
+*A high-quality Reading Record Journal

 *Research shows that the quality of reading, reading together and sharing and discussing stories all have the most impact on successfully developing reading.
 Each week, your child’s teacher will encourage you to complete the reading journal with them.
 You can also use it to record discussions you have about books, authors, characters and settings.